BAppSc (Equine), BVetBiol/BVetSc(Hons), GCLTHE

-Following graduation from CSU in 2014, Michelle secured a position in private practice, working predominantly with companion animals in Lavington NSW.
-In 2015 Michelle returned to CSU in a casual capacity as a tutor in spey clinics, supervising groups of students in both surgery and anesthesia.
+Following graduation from CSU in 2014, Michelle secured a position in private practice, working predominantly with companion animals returning to CSU in a casual capacity as a tutor supervising groups of students in both surgery and anaesthesia.

 Freire R, Eastwood M and Joyce M (2011).
 Minor beak trimming in chickens leads to loss of mechanoreception and magnetoreception.
 Journal of Animal Science, 89(4), 1201-1206.